 - Recycling;

 - Returning to supplier;

 - Reuse in same process;

 - Reuse in different process;

 - Processing and selling to third-party;

 - Commercial composting; AND/OR

 - Waste-to-energy: the manufacturer removes, to the maximum practical extent, recyclable materials from the waste stream using common or front-end recycling methods before material is sent to the waste-to-energy operation.

 Final by-products of waste-to-energy processes are disposed of properly and, if sent to landfill, are included in the total mass discarded value.
-Facilities are compliant with applicable government emissions
+Facilities are compliant with applicable government emissions regulations and facility permits.
+The waste-to-energy process used is one of the following:

+- Bio-diesel or other biofuels;

+- Anaerobic digestion with energy recovery; or

+- Combustion with energy recovery where:

-- Three points are earned where ≥40% to <50%, by cost, of building products used come from facilities that divert over 80% of their waste. - Two points are earned where ≥30% to <40%, by cost, of building products used come from facilities that divert over 80% of their waste. - One point is earned where ≥20% to <30%, by cost, of building products used come from facilities that divert over 80% of their waste. - Zero points are earned where <20%, by cost, of building products used come from facilities that divert over 80% of their waste.
+Two points are earned where ≥30% to <40%, by cost, of building products used come from facilities that divert over 80% of their waste.

+- One point is earned where ≥20% to <30%, by cost, of building products used come from facilities that divert over 80% of their waste. - Zero points are earned where <20%, by cost, of building products used come from facilities that divert over 80% of their waste.